 Q. How would you describe yourself as a Celebrant?

 A. Have leading a busy life.
-Hence the fact that I do a bit of everything, the singing, the presenting on radio, the presenting on TV, and presenting in live concerts as well.
-So I think being a celebrant will fit all that, because it takes a little bit of all those skills to be a celebrant.
+Hence, I do a bit of everything, singing, presenting on the radio and on TV, and presenting at live concerts.
+So I think being a celebrant will fit all that because it takes a little bit of all those skills to be a celebrant.
 So more than anything, you know, I’m hopefully I pride myself on being a good listener.
-So, you know, again, I don’t want to be one of those celebrants that thinks that they’re the star of the show, and most definitely not.
-My role as a celebrant, is to, as I’ve said, to make everything as good as it possibly can be.
-And to make sure that the spotlight stays very firmly on the bride and groom or the family who are going through a funeral or somebody who’s having a naming ceremony.
-So, you know, I’m there just to facilitate everything running to plan and everything and being good.
+So, you know, again, I don’t want to be one of those celebrants who think that they’re the star of the show, and most definitely not.

 Q. How can people book you as a Celebrant Aled?